buildpacks/docs/content/docs/features/bill-of-materials.md

 ## Summary

-A Software **Structured-Bill-of-Materials** (`SBoM`) provides information necessary to know what's inside your container and how it was constructed.
+A **Structured-Bill-of-Materials** (`SBoM`) provides information necessary to know what's inside your container and how it was constructed.
 Cloud Native Buildpacks provides Structured-Bill-of-Materials in either CycloneDX, SPDX, or Syft format.

 1. Buildpacks can populate `SBoM` information about the dependencies they have provided.